DaviviendaPanama/Dynamic-Text-to-SQL-with-Amazon-Bedrock-Agent/EXPOSER_ENDPOINT_README.md

 ## Security Considerations

-- The API Gateway is public by default
+- API Key authentication is required to access the endpoint
-- Consider adding authentication (API keys, Cognito, etc.) for production use
+- Consider adding AWS WAF for additional protection in production
+- Consider using Cognito User Pools for more sophisticated authentication/authorization
 - The Lambda function only has permissions to invoke the specific Bedrock Agent
+- Request validation is enabled to ensure proper request format

 ## Troubleshooting